isomerpages/mddi-corp/pages/faq.md

 without a work pass.
 However, please note that foreigners can only perform these activities for the duration of their Short Term Visit Passes (STVPs) subject to a maximum of 60 days.
-For further queries, please contact Ministry of Manpower via feedback form&nbsp;<a href="https://service2.mom.gov.sg/efeedback/Forms/efeedback.aspx" rel="noopener noreferrer nofollow" target="_blank">here</a>&nbsp;or
+For further queries, please contact Ministry of Manpower via <a href="https://service2.mom.gov.sg/efeedback/Forms/efeedback.aspx" rel="noopener nofollow" target="_blank">feedback form</a>&nbsp;or
 (+65) 6438 5122.</p>
 <p>If you need to film at public areas and is unsure if you require approval
 or permit, you may approach Infocomm Media Development Authority at&nbsp;